andrewdnguyen/activ5-bluetooth-web/README.md

 ```

 ### Stop receiving isometric data
-In order to save device battery it is recomended to call `requestStop()` function.
+In order to save device battery it is recomended to call `stop()` function.
 That way the device consumption drops to a minimum while still is being connected.

 ```typescript
 this.A5Device.stop();
 ```
-_NB: After 7 minutes in `stop mode` the device will switch switch off_
+_NB: After 7 minutes in `stop mode` the device will switch switch off_ .
 If you don't want the device to timeout after 7 minutes you can switch on evergreen mode.
 This will keep the device awake.

 ```typescript